Rockets hit Iraq air base housing US troops | DW | 12.01.2020

 Most American soldiers stationed at the Balad base had already left following soaring tensions between Washington and Tehran.
-Military sources said four Iraqis were wounded in the attack.
+Iraq's military said four local troops were wounded in the attack.

-Several mortar shells fell inside the Balad air base north of Baghdad on Sunday, wounding four Iraqi soldiers, military sources said.
+Several mortar shells fell inside the Balad air base north of Baghdad on Sunday, wounding four Iraqi soldiers, Iraq's military said.

 The base, which lies about 80 kilometers (50 miles) from the capital, also houses US troops, but most of the Americans stationed there had already been pulled out amid rising tensions in the region between the US and Iran.

-Tehran launched missile attacks on American targets in Iraq earlier this week in response to the US killing of Iranian general Qassem Soleimani in Baghdad.
+Tehran launched missile attacks on American targets in Iraq earlier this week in response to the US killing of Iranian general Qassem Soleimani in Baghdad on January 3.

-The military sources said Sunday's strike hit the Balad base's runway and gate.
+A statement from the Iraqi military said eight Katyusha rockets had been fired at the Balad base in Sunday's strike, hitting the runway and gate.
 There has been no claim of responsibility for the attack.

 Read more: Why the US and Iran are not at war